 In this example, h2 is the selector, color and font-family are properties, and blue and cursive are the values for those properties.
 The punctuation in the rule-set is very important, because that's the way the computer knows where each rule starts and stops.

 Color - Lesson 6.4

 The color property specifies the color of text.
-There are 140 color names predefined in the HTML and CSS color specification, such as blue, red, coral, brown, etc. Colors also can be specified in various formats; the RGB colors and the HEX colors are the most used ones.
+Colors also can be specified in various formats; the RGB colors and the HEX colors are the most used ones.